arnabwahid/wordpress-bootstrap/README.md

 Theme Options Panel
 ___________________

-We've removed the custom theme options panel.
+We've removed the custom theme options panel in version 3.0.
 Currently working on moving all of the options that used to appear there over to the theme customizer.

 Shortcodes
 __________